lkiesow/librply/README.md

 For compilation of the library simply call

-`% make`
+    % make

-Furthermore you can create some example programs by calling
+You can compile some example programs by calling

+    % make tools

+Finally, you can run some tests by calling

-`% make test`
+    % make test